thenativeweb/tailwind/README.md

 #### Handling stream errors

 Each stream of an I/O port provides an `error` event that you can subscribe to.
-This allows you to setup custom error handling code.
+This allows you to setup custom error handling code:

 ```javascript
 app.commandbus.outgoing.on('error', err => {